Hold on a minute!

 - Physical Limitations: You must be able to move very quickly up and down stairs, ramps, and on steep grassy hillsides.
 No eyeglasses may be worn during performances.

-- Ecclesiastical Endorsement: Everyone who is in the Pageant must have an Ecclesiastical Endorsement from their Bishop or Branch President certifying that you uphold Church standards and are worthy to be in the Pageant.
+- Bishop's Approval: Everyone who is in the Pageant must have an Bishop's Approval from their Bishop or Branch President certifying that you uphold Church standards and are worthy to be in the Pageant.
 If you are not a member of the LDS Church you should be interviewed by an LDS bishop or branch president.

 Welcome!!
 We’re glad to have you and hope that you will find this to be one of your greatest experiences in life, and feel the blessings of being part of Lord’s wonderful work.